SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

                  file_title='experiment',
                  multiproc=True,
                  ncores=4,
+                 use_pool=True,
                  wrap_mode='QUEUE')

+Setting `use_pool=True` will create a pool of `ncores` worker processes which perform your simulation runs.

+IMPORTANT: In order to allow multiprocessing with a pool, all your data and objects of your simulation need to be serialized with pickle_.
+But don't worry, most of the python stuff you use is automatically *picklable*.

+If you come across the situation that your data cannot be pickled (which is the case for some BRIAN networks, for example), don't worry either.
+Set `use_pool=False` (and also `continuable=False`) and for every simulation run *pypet* will spawn an entirely new subprocess.
+The data is than passed to the subprocess by inheritance and not by pickling.

 Note that HDF5 is not thread safe, so you cannot use the standard HDF5 storage service out of the box.
 However, if you want multiprocessing, the environment will automatically provide wrapper